-Harvesting and storing a watermelon is simple.
+Harvesting and storing watermelon is simple.
 You’ll know watermelon is ripe by its underbelly.
-When you pick up a melon and check where it’s been lying on the ground, if the melon is white – it’s not ripe.
+When you pick up a melon and check where it’s been lying on the ground, if the melon is white – it’s not ready.

 However, if the melon is off-white or yellow, you’ll know the melon is ripe and ready to pick.

 When you want to harvest a watermelon, cut the stem close to the fruit.
 You can store the watermelon uncut for ten days.
 However, if you cut open a watermelon, you’ll need to wrap it tightly in plastic and store it in the fridge for four days.